bentomhall/nih-system/monsters/Monsters.md

 **_Honorable_:** These creatures will generally honor bargains, parole, and challenges to duels.
 Even evil creatures can be honorable.
 Most honorable creatures can be reasoned with.

+**_Individualistic_:** Every monster for themselves.
+These tend to live alone or, if the are encountered in groups, not really care about the other members of their groups.
+Killing one doesn't affect a different one, but an individual might flee if wounded even if it shatters the group's chances.

 **_Single-minded_:** Oozes, zombies, and some other creatures are single-minded.
 This means that they generally cannot be reasoned with, distracted, confused, or intimidate.
 They will not flee or surrender.
 Generally they will pursue the closest target in combat; if given other orders they will do those to the exclusion of all else, including personal safety.

 #### Armor Class